-c.
 No sign, fence, wall, hedge, or other structure or planting more than three (3) feet in height (at maturity) shall be erected, placed or maintained on any corner lot in a manner which obstructs visibility of either street at the intersection

-Article 4B, Section 5 Interior Lots
+Article 4B, Section 6 Interior Lots

-- A. In general, interior lots shall be avoided.
-However, in Conventional Subdivisions and where topography or shape of the parcel dictates, if it is the opinion of the Commission that the best use of the land would be an Interior Lot, such lot may be permitted by Special Permit.
-(Example: Commission determines that such a interior lot configuration, in its opinion, will help protect significant natural or manmade features, including: agricultural lands, hilltops or ridges, features along existing roadways and or scenic views or vistas.) - 1.
-Any and all interior lots require a Special Permit from the Planning and Zoning Commission. - 2.
-The maximum coverage of any interior lot shall be twenty (20) percent. - 3.
-The provisions of this Section are intended to permit the use of land for residential purposes which have been unintentionally landlocked or deprived of minimum frontage on a street, or in the case of a subdivision, where the topography or unusual shape of the property lends itself to an interior lot to accomplish the best use of the land.
+- A. In Conventional Subdivisions, where topography or shape of the parcel dictates, or if such a lot would result in the most appropriate use of land, an interior lot may be permitted by Special Permit.

+- 1. The provisions of this Section are intended to permit the use of land for residential purposes which are landlocked or deprived of minimum frontage on a street, or in the case of a subdivision, where the topography or unusual shape of the property lends itself to an interior lot to accomplish the best use of the land.
 In the case of a subdivision, the Commission shall not approve interior lot(s) unless it finds that such lot(s) provide the best development of the land because of the topography and shape of the land.
-The Commission shall find that the development of interior lots will provide the most suitable use of the land considering such factors as: - a.
-Drainage; - b.
-Natural Resources; - c.
-Accessibility; - d.
-Topography and shape of the land; - e.
-Emergency service access; and - f.
-All requirements of the zoning and or subdivision regulations (other than applicable frontage requirements) are met. - 4.
-No more than ten percent (10%) of all lots contained within a Conventional Subdivision shall be approved as interior lots. - 5.
-No more than two interior lot accessways may be abutting. - 6.
-A single driveway shall not be shared by two (2) interior lots - B. INTERIOR LOTS ARE PROHIBITED IN OPEN SPACE SUBDIVISIONS (see Chapter VI, Section B of the Town of Ashford Subdivision Regulations) - C. Dimension Standards for Interior Lots:
+The Commission shall find that the development of interior lots will provide the most suitable use of the land considering such factors as:

+- a.
+Drainage;

+- b.
+Natural Resources;

+- c.
+Accessibility;

+- d.
+Topography and shape of the land;

+- e.
+Emergency service access; and

+- f.
+All other requirements of the zoning and or subdivision regulations (other than applicable frontage requirements) are met.

+- 2. No more than ten percent (10%) of all lots contained within a Conventional Subdivision shall be approved as interior lots.

+- B. INTERIOR LOTS ARE PROHIBITED IN OPEN SPACE SUBDIVISIONS (see Chapter VI, Section B of the Town of Ashford Subdivision Regulations)

+- C. Dimension Standards for Interior Lots:

-Item Size Notes Lot Area Five (5) contiguous acres, computed as the area of the lot exclusive of the accessway Also exclusive of : wetland soils, as determined by a professional soil scientist, bedrock or ledge within four (4) feet of the natural land surface, slopes fifteen (15) percent or greater, naturally occurring soils less than twenty-four (24) inches to ground water, interior lot line angles of less than sixty (60) degrees; narrow strips of land less than one-hundred (100) feet in width, and Front Side Rear Frontage and Setbacks 100' from abutting front lot 50' 50' Accessway Continuous minimum 50' wide deeded access-way fronting on a street or a road which will be built to meet the Town Road Standards The accessway to the interior lot shall be owned in fee simple by the owner of the interior lot The owner of the interior lot shall use the accessway to provide access the area of the lot on which the dwelling is to be located; shall provide and maintain the driveway and storm drainage system in the accessway area.
-Said driveway is to be fully capable of providing unrestricted access at any time for emergency vehicles such as fire trucks, etc.
+Item Minimum Lot Size and Buildable Area Notes Lot Area Minimum lot size 90,000 sq. ft. exclusive of accessway with minimum buildable area of 25,000 sq. ft.

+Front Setback Side Setback Rear Setback

+Setbacks 30' from abutting front lot 30' 30'

+Accessway Continuous minimum 50' wide deeded access- way fronting on a street or a road which is built to meet the Town Standards The accessway to the interior lot shall be owned by the owner of the interior lot Only the construction of a single-family accessory building(s) shall be permitted lot.
+The accessway area shall not be us additional interior lot or for the placement accessory building(s).
+The owner of the interior lot shall use the provide access to the area of the lot on dwelling is to be located; shall provide driveway and storm drainage system in area.
+Said driveway is to be fully capall unrestricted access at any time for emersuch as fire trucks, etc. d on an interior and for an ent of any the accessway to which the and maintain the the accessway ble of providing

-Article 4B, Section 6 Driveways
+Article 4B, Section 7 Driveways